fdezar/adwake-tech-challenge/README.md

 Once I’m sure that the entire backend works perfectly, I move on to the frontend.
 In this case, Angular is a framework I had never worked with before, although I am more specialized in React.
 So my strategy has been to try to understand how to write the logic that I already know from React, in Angular.
 That is, how to create components, set up routing, apply JavaScript functions in the code, among other things.
 It’s worth mentioning that within the timeframe given for this project, it’s naturally very difficult to learn Angular from scratch.
 So instead of trying to learn all of Angular, I focused on learning the specific parts of Angular that this project required due to time constraints.

+The styling of this application has been done with vanilla CSS.
+I am perfectly capable of using component libraries (I have projects in Bootstrap and Material UI, and I wouldn't have any issues learning things like Tailwind, for example), however, in this case, since it's a technical challenge, I thought it would be preferable to demonstrate that I have a solid understanding of the fundamentals without necessarily relying on libraries.

 I hope this project demonstrates what I consider to be one of my strongest points: my adaptability and my ability to learn quickly.

 ## Features 💡